Pin99978/supermicro-validation-toolkit/docs/architecture.md

 # Master deployment script on the Diag Host
 # (deploy.sh)

-# assume there are 1000 servers in server_list.txt
+# assume there are multiple servers in server_list.txt
-SERVER_LIST="/path/to/server_list.txt"
+SERVER_LIST="~/server_list.txt"  # you should defind the path in Diag Host

 # Paths to the master files on the Diag Host
 SCRIPT_SOURCE="./validate_gpu.py"
 CONFIG_SOURCE="./golden_config.yml"
 SERVICE_SOURCE="./docs/validation.service"

-echo "Beginning fleet-wide deployment..."
+echo "Beginning deployment..."

 while read -r server_ip; do
     echo "--- Deploying to $server_ip ---"